 This is probably the most portable and most convenient way to install Solidity locally.

-A platform-independent JavaScript library is provided by compiling the C++ source into JavaScript using Emscripten for browser-solidity and there is also an npm package available.
+A platform-independent JavaScript library is provided by compiling the C++ source into JavaScript using Emscripten.
+It can be used in projects directly (such as Remix).
+Please refer to the solc-js repository for instructions.